Improving Entropy-Based Test-Time Adaptation from a Clustering View: Clustering Interpretation of Entropy-Based TTA

-\textbf{U-step}: With the probability $P(x)$ for each sample, EBTTA uses the entropy loss to update the model.
+\textbf{U-step}: With the probability $P(x)$ for each sample $x$, EBTTA uses the entropy loss to update the model.
 This process is similar to the clustering methods that update the centers.
-In the clustering methods, the $i$-th center is updated by averaging features of the samples that are assigned to the $i$-th center in the A-step.
-We first give a lemma, which shows that the entropy loss also aims to further increase the samples' probability belonging to the $i$-th class, where the samples have the largest probability of the $i$-th class in the forward process.
+In the clustering methods, the $i$-th center is updated by averaging features of the samples that were assigned to the $i$-th center in the A-step.
+We first give a lemma, which shows that the entropy loss also aims to further increase the samples' probability belonging to the $i$-th class, where these samples have the largest probability of the $i$-th class in the forward process.
+The backward process of EBTTA is very similar to the U-step of clustering, that is both methods use the assigned samples to update the model/centers.

-For the entropy loss, we have the following lemma, which indicates that the entropy loss aims to minimize the uncertainty of each sample that is assigned to the class labels. \begin{lemma} The entropy loss would increase the probability of the class with the largest value, and decrease the sum of probabilities of the other classes. \end{lemma}
+For the entropy loss, we have the following lemma, which indicates that the entropy loss aims to minimize the uncertainty of each sample that is assigned to the class labels. \begin{lemma} For sample $x$, the entropy loss $H(x)$ would increase the probability of the class with the largest value, and decrease the sum of probabilities of the other classes . \end{lemma}